 Before you jump headfirst into any therapy you need to have information on your “brand” of thyroid disease including what caused it, what treatment options are available for you, and what your expected outcome is.

 And I can promise you that you will not find this information on a random Facebook thread or Facebook group (or any other social media source) online.

-I don't think thyroid Facebook advocate groups are all bad but I do think that they are often filled with information which is really only relevant to a select few people.
+I don’t think thyroid Facebook advocate groups are all bad but I do think that they are often filled with information that is really only relevant to a select few people.

-The chances of you finding the random concoction of therapies, supplements, and medications which could help you through a shotgun approach is so unlikely that it's not really worth giving it a go.
+The chances of you finding the random concoction of therapies, supplements, and medications that could help you through a shotgun approach are so unlikely that it’s not really worth giving it a go.

 It would be far better for you to spend that time and energy finding the right type of doctor to help you and leaning on their experience.

 #4.
 Counting on your medication to do all of the “work” to help you feel better.

 This is one that applies to a huge number of thyroid patients as well!